Updated: August 2024, (Originally published: August 2021)

 Most colleges require applicants to submit a one-page personal statement – with word counts ranging from 500 to 750 words or the associated character counts.

 Not following instructions and exceeding the word limit is one way to end up in the deny queue because it suggests you can’t write concisely.
-It’s also a good idea to stick to standard formatting and font size (like Arial 12).
+And, importantly, long essays will be cut off.
+It’s also a good idea to stick to standard formatting and font size (like Times New Roman 12).

 Even with the common application platforms, many selective colleges will require supplemental essays ranging from 250 to 650 words.

-At Solomon, our admissions consultants understand that the personal statement is well known as that annual agonizing summer activity for high school students – even often portrayed in popular movies!
+At Solomon, our admissions consultants understand that the personal statement is widely known as an annual agonizing summer activity for high school students—even often portrayed in popular movies!

-We encourage and support our clients to take the time for brainstorming topics so that they craft the most unique personal statements – read more below on how to start your most effective college application essays.
-Make your essays work to your advantage instead of.
+We encourage and support our clients to take the time to brainstorm topics so that they craft unique personal statements—read more below on how to start your most effective college application essays.
+Make your essays work to your advantage instead of undermining your prospects.

 What College Application Essays Can Do

-After you craft that perfect college application essay, otherwise known as the personal statement – showing the college admissions officers just how you match what they’re looking for along with describing what’s important to you; most selective institutions, including the Ivy League and others like MIT and Stanford, also require supplemental college application essays.
+After you craft that perfect college application essay, otherwise known as the personal statement, show the college admissions officers just how you match what they’re looking for and describe what’s important to you.
+Most selective institutions, including the Ivy League and others like MIT and Stanford, also require supplemental college application essays.

 Supplemental College Essays